carlRondoni/go-basic-env/README.md

 2. Initilize the module:

 ```
-go mod init {your-repo-url-here}
+go mod init {your-project-here}
 go mod tidy
 ```

 3. Do your go code.
-Check examples on cmd for main and internal for other flows.
+Check example on `cmd/main`.

 4. Run the go code locally: